okinawabob/um/ifsm201.md

 - [Slide Set 1: Inside the Computer and Peripherals]({{site.baseurl}}/assets/ifms201/1-Data-Hardware.pdf "Right click this link and open in new tab")
 - [Slide Set 2: Word Processing]({{site.baseurl}}/assets/ifms201/2-WordProcessing.pdf "Right click this link and open in new tab")
+{: .pdf}

 Throughout this course, we will be using free tutorials and educational resources available at [Goodwill Community Foundation (GCF)](https://edu.gcfglobal.org/en/ "Right click this link and open in new tab").
 To better understand computers, please click the link below and work through the entire
 [Computer Basics Tutorial](https://edu.gcfglobal.org/en/computerbasics/ "Right click this link and open in new tab") Steps 1 through 23 available at <https://www.gcflearnfree.org/computerbasics/>.

-If you are a hunt and peck typist, GCF LearnFree has has a tutorial to improve your typing skills as well with their [Typing tutoria](https://edu.gcfglobal.org/en/typing/ "Right click this link and open in new tab") available at <https://edu.gcfglobal.org/en/typing/>
+If you are a hunt and peck typist, GCF LearnFree has has a tutorial to improve your typing skills as well with their [Typing tutorial](https://edu.gcfglobal.org/en/typing/ "Right click this link and open in new tab") available at <https://edu.gcfglobal.org/en/typing/>

-GCF Learn Free also has a [Buying Computers](https://edu.gcfglobal.org/en/buying-computers/) tutorial available at <https://edu.gcfglobal.org/en/buying-computers/> and is the Assignment 1 activity.
+GCF LearnFree also has a [Buying Computers](https://edu.gcfglobal.org/en/buying-computers/) tutorial available at <https://edu.gcfglobal.org/en/buying-computers/> and is the Assignment 1 activity.

 #### Videos about Computer Hardware: